David-OConnor/rust-embedded-quickstart/README.md

 and `Cargo.toml` as required.

 ## Running
-- Run `ocd.sh` or `ocd.ps1`, to connect to the microcontroller
+- Run `ocd.sh` or `ocd.ps1`, to connect to the microcontroller.
+This window will show print statements and panics.
-- Run `output.sh` or `output.ps1` in a different terminal to enable printing and panic messages
-- Run `cargo run` in a third terminal to compile your program and upload it to the MCU Once complete, type `continue` to run it.
+- Run `cargo run` in a third terminal to compile your program and upload it to the MCU and run it.
 To stop it, press `ctrl` + `c` in this window, then `quit()` to exit to the terminal.